Established in 1992, Cardiff based advice firm Grosvenor Butterworth (Financial Services) Limited closed its doors in 2018.

-This came after the Financial Conduct Authority said recommendations they had given to clients to invest in the Discretionary Fund Manager Beaufort Securities, were “unsatisfactory”.
+This came after the Financial Conduct Authority said recommendations they had given clients to invest in the Discretionary Fund Manager Beaufort Securities were “unsatisfactory”.

 The company were initially placed under a section 166 review.
-This meant they had to have the supervision of a third party to review its practises regarding certain regulated activities, which included advising on pension transfers.
+This meant they had to have the supervision of a third party to review its practices regarding certain regulated activities, including advising on pension transfers.

-In 2018 the FCA went on to stop Grosvenor Butterworth’s regulated activity altogether and they are no longer authorised.
+In 2018, the FCA stopped Grosvenor Butterworth’s regulated activity altogether, and they are no longer authorised.
 The company went into administration in 2019.

 If they didn’t this could be mis-selling and you may be able to make a claim for compensation.

-If you were advised by Grosvenor Butterworth and you have any concerns about the advice you received we may be able to help.
+If Grosvenor Butterworth advised you and you have any concerns about the advice you received, we may be able to help.